lrphm/Team-Online-Learners/README.md

 High-Fid (final) | https://drive.google.com/file/d/1UNf3IWX-QUM4t-EAuVX0bW4gyam9_pWB/view?usp=sharing | https://github.com/lrphm/Team-Online-Learners.git
 Mid-Fid | https://drive.google.com/file/d/1QjFiSHKtIxeI_PQR-lgkPhXqcScg7CsX/view?usp=sharing | https://github.com/lrphm/Team-Online-Learners/tree/3c8740fab2ffd97b6911932636073059749a0a54

 Use the links in the above table in the corresponding placeholders in the below instructions to use or build the application for the desired prototype.
+Only follow the building instructions if something goes wrong with using the current application files, they should otherwise be unnecessary.

 <ins>Application Use Instructions</ins>
 1. Download/unzip the zipped application folder from {**Application URL**}.